Baby Led Weaning First Foods

 This list of baby led weaning first foods includes a variety of naturally nutritious treats that will be easy for your baby to handle.

-If you’re just getting started with baby led weaning, or simply want to know more about it, then please do visit our Guide To Baby Led Weaning which explains more about this relatively new and exciting approach to introducing solids.
+Please visit our Guide To Baby Led Weaning which explains more about this exciting approach to introducing solids.

 Clicking on the links in this list will take you to pages that offer more information about each type of food.
 Please note that these pages may contain recipes for spoon-fed babies too!

 - Banana – this is best served in large chunks for baby to gnaw, as they will be easier for him to hold.

 - Pear– this can be served raw (if soft, ripe and juicy) or lightly steamed if the texture doesn’t seem ‘gummable’.

 - Avocado – we call it ‘nature’s perfect baby food’… and with good reason!
 An excellent source of healthy fats that requires no cooking, avocado is another food best served in larger chunks for baby to get his gums into!